 1943 (1st September)

 1943 (2nd November)

-John Kennedy, in control of PT-59 rescued 87 marines that were stranded on Choiseul Island which was held by the Japanese.
+The gunboat PT-59 rescued 87 marines that were stranded on Choiseul Island which was held by the Japanese.

 John Kennedy was admitted to the naval hospital in Boston with back problems.

 Kennedy was awarded the Marine Corps Medal and a Purple Heart for his actions in saving crew members after his PT-109 sank.